 Year 7 Group Notices

-Our theme for the academic year is New Beginnings; this theme is represented by a butterfly.
+Our theme for the academic year is New Beginnings.
 Each Year 7 pupil has completed their own set of goals for a ‘new beginning’ in secondary school; pupils will re-visit these through the academic year.
 Their goals will help to foster the 6 FCJ Values of Companionship, Hope, Dignity, Gentleness, Justice and Excellence.
+Each half term we will focus on one of the Vales, starting with Companionship.

-Our year group notice board on the ground floor of the Elmfield building is kept up-to-date with notices and other essential information, including the weekly form attendance winners, details of clubs, the school’s fortnightly mission and seasonal events.
+Our year group notice board on the ground floor of the Elmfield building is kept up-to-date with notices and other essential information, including details of clubs, the school’s fortnightly mission and seasonal events.
 Each form has a notice board in their registration base too.

 Year 7 responsibilities

-Each form votes for their Form Captain, Vice Captain and Events Coordinator at the start of each term.
-Each role carries a lot of responsibility; for example, liaising with the Head of Year and Assistant Head of Year each morning to collect messages and relay them to their respective forms, organising the form charity fundraising events and attending the half-termly Student Voice meetings.
+Each form votes for their Form Captain, Vice Captain, Numeracy Coordinator and Events Coordinator at the start of each term.
+Each role carries a lot of responsibility; for example, liaising with the Head of Year and Assistant Head of Year each morning to collect messages and relay them to their respective forms, organising the form charity fundraising events and attending the whole school council meetings.

 Feast Day fun!

-We had great fun on Feast Day!
-The day started by making Christmas cards; we then celebrated Mass; the day finished with a few games of bingo.
+We always have great fun on Feast Day!
+Last year, the day started by making Christmas cards; we then celebrated Mass; the day finished with a few games of bingo.
 Many Year 7s chose to wear their favourite Christmas jumpers, donating a £1 for the work of the FCJ Sisters.

 Year 7 are rewarded for their efforts towards demonstrating the 6 FCJ Values by: